JohnnyZhang728/AI_sign_language/README.md

 Input file (poem audio): `poem_audio/New_Orleans_Function.mp3`

-(Use another device to play this audio.)
+(Use another device to play this audio to simulate real-time situations.)

 Output files: `spoken_to_signed/whisper_streaming/output/pose/`